 The cooling pond water at FPP is heated between approximately 8 to 20° F as it passes through the condenser heat exchangers.
 This warm water is then circulated back into and through the reservoir to cool by the processes of evaporation, convection and radiant cooling.
 During 2020-2022, FPP generated a total of 30,752,898 MWh or an average of 10,250,966 MWh per year.
 Based on the previously mentioned method by George Ward, the forced evaporation for all three units due to condenser cooling calculates to an average of 7,918 acre-feet per year.
+Unit equipment upgrades have led to reduced water usage over previous years.

-Water from Fayette County Reservoir also cools a variety of mechanical equipment.
+Water from Cedar Creek Reservoir also cools a variety of mechanical equipment.
 Based on historical test data, this cooling water stream rejects approximately 2 percent as much heat to the lake as the condenser cooling water.
 This results in another 161 acre-feet per year of forced evaporation.